mcgill-robotics/compsys/README.md

 ```

 ### Mouse Mode
-You can use mouse to accelerate tasks:
+You can use the mouse to accelerate certain tasks:
-- Click on a pane to select it
+- Click on a pane to select it.
-- Drag a pane boarder to resize it.
+- Drag a pane border to resize it.
-- Click on a window from the buttom bar to change to that window
+- Click on a window from the bottom bar to switch to that window.
-- Mouse whell up and down in the bottom bar to cycle between windows
+- Mouse wheel up and down in the bottom bar to cycle between windows.
-- Mouse wheel up on a pane to enter copy mode and scroll up in copy mode.
+- Mouse wheel up on a pane to enter copy mode and scroll up in copy mode
-- Mouse wheel down on a paneto scroll down in copy mode.
+- Mouse wheel down on a pane to scroll down in copy mode.
 Exit copy mode when
   scrolled down pass the last line.
 - Highlight text to put it into copy mode buffer.

 ## tmuxinator